 I like to use Sourdough bread, but anything thick and crusty will do.
 You can even use regular sandwich-style sliced bread in a pinch.

-I have kept it simple here with only sliced lettuce, but there are so many ways you can upgrade your Caesar Salad.
-Add in some diced tomatoes, pepper, cucumber or slices of avocado.
+I have kept it simple here with only sliced Romaine lettuce, but there are so many ways you can upgrade your Caesar Salad.
+Add in some diced tomatoes, pepper, cucumber or slices of avocado along with the lettuce.

-Use a mixture of different lettuce, a bag of mixed salad leaves or even throw in some kale or spinach.
+Use a mixture of different lettuce, a bag of mixed salad leaves or even use kale or spinach.

 Looking for more easy salad recipes?
 Here are some of my favourites: